manuelbua/gitver/README.md

     project_version = "v0.4.10-SNAPSHOT-1/bb29217d"
     project_build_id = "bb29217d46325ba4f7b8177c9cc1cddd82246f32"

+Searching for another example?
+Look at this project on [github](https://github.com/manuelbua/gitver), the VERSION file is generated this way.

 ## Templates + git hooks
 At this point is very simple to automatize even more, instead of manually updating version information after each commit let's create a git hook to take care of it: